basiqio/basiq-connect-control/README.md

 Basiq Connect is a javascript library written in React, which allows applicants to securely connect to their bank so lenders can generate an Affordability Report.

+##Requirements

+Basiq Connect requires installing of react and react-dom, starting from version 16.9.0:

+$ npm install react
+$ npm install react-dom

-## Instalation
+## Installation

 $ npm install basiq-connect

+##Configuration

-Basiq Connect is a function which receives input object with following parameters:
+Basiq Connect is a function which receives configuration as an input object with following parameters:

 1. containerId
-  - ID of DOM element in which basiq connect will be rendered
+  - ID of the DOM element in which Basiq Connect will be rendered
   Type: String
 2. token
   - authentication token